 Broken links also contribute to SEO adversely.
 When a user lands on a page that doesn’t exist, he presses the browser’s back button, which increases the website’s bounce rate.

-The last tip on the list is to analyze your web pages on Google PageSpeed Insight to identify the areas of your website that increase the loading time and work on the provided suggestion to reduce loading time and improve website speed and performance.
+The last tip on the list of best Shopify speed optimization tricks is to analyze your web pages on Google PageSpeed Insight to identify the areas of your website that increase the loading time and work on the provided suggestion to reduce loading time and improve website speed and performance.

 Following are some of the critical elements revealed by Google PageSpeed Insights for mobile and desktop websites:

 - Optimize pictures

 - Remove render-blocking CSS and JS in above-the-fold web page content